MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/appium-setup.md

     [Appium]   app: 'D:\\g\\cordova-samples\\weather-app\\WeatherApp\\bin\\Android\\Debug\\android-debug.apk'
     [BaseDriver] Session created with session id: 6871e78b-f4ad-4cda-a74e-2d33817c67a5

-You’ll then see the server locating and selecting a device using adb.exe (you actually see adb output quite a bit).
-In the output below, the IP address and port combination is the default for the Visual Studio Emulator for Android (a different emulator would likely have a different address and port):
+You’ll then see the server locating and selecting a device using adb.exe (you actually see adb output quite a bit):

     [ADB] Checking whether adb is present
     [ADB] Using adb.exe from d:\android\sdk\platform-tools\adb.exe